Becoming a Travel Content Creator: An Honest Guide

 5 mistakes I made (so you don't have to)

 - Too many platforms at once.
-At first, I wanted to be everywhere—Instagram, YouTube, blog, TikTok, Pinterest, Twitter.
-Result: Mediocre on all of them.
-Better: Master 1-2 platforms, then expand.
+At first, I wanted to be everywhere—Instagram, YouTube, blog, Pinterest, Twitter.
+The result: mediocre on all of them.
+Better: master one or two platforms, then expand.

 - Cheap barter deals accepted.
 A "free" hotel stay worth €80 for 5 hours of content production.
 Do the math: That's €16 per hour.
 For professional content.

-- I have no backup of my hard drives.
+- No backup of my hard drives.
 2019: External hard drive failed.
-Six months' worth of content lost.
+6 months' worth of content lost.
 Since then: 3-2-1 backup rule.
-Three copies, two different media, one offsite.
+3 copies, 2 different media, 1 offsite.

-- Burnout ignored.
-In 2020, I worked straight through without a break.
+- I ignored burnout.
+I worked straight through 2020 without a break.
 The result: three months of creative block.
-Now I consciously take weeks offline—without feeling guilty.
+Now I consciously take weeks off—without feeling guilty.

-- For too long, the focus has been on quantity rather than quality.
-At first, I believed the "post every day" dogma.
+- For too long, I focused on quantity over quality.
+In the beginning, I believed the "post every day" dogma.
 Today, I focus on significantly fewer, but high-quality photos and individual, powerful Reels.
 Premium brands are interested in visual style, not posting frequency.

 FAQ